holycrap872/ucls-ml-ai/CourseMaterial/03_list_sets_maps/problem_data_structures.md

 20. Create a function that takes two sets of ints as an input and returns a set of ints that is the intersetion of the two sets.
 Do **not** use the `intersection()` function.
+21. Create a function that takes a list of ints as an input and returns a set which is a version of the original list but without any duplicates.
-21. Create a function that takes a list of ints as an input and returns a version of the input list without any duplicates but with order preserved.
+22. Create a function that takes a list of ints as an input and returns a list which is a version of the original list but without any duplicates.
+The order or the elements from the original list should be preserved.
     - For example: `[4, 5, 4, 4, 1, 2, 5] -> [4, 5, 1, 2]`
-22. Create a function that takes a list of ints as an input and returns a version of the input list without any duplicates (order need not be preserved).
 23. Create a function that takes two lists of ints as inputs and returns the set of ints that are in only one of the lists.
     - For example: `[4, 5, 4, 3], [3, 1, 5] -> {4, 1}`